-So, you’re convinced that you should reduce your salt intake.
+So, you’re convinced that you should reduce the salt you eat.
 Now, how should you go about it?
-Start by making it a habit to check labels on foods you buy regularly.
+Start by making it a habit to check nutrition labels on foods you buy regularly.
 Also, limit the amount of salt you add to food yourself.
 Don’t try to go cold turkey.
 Just gradually use less salt every day.
-After a few weeks time your taste buds will adjust.
+After a few weeks your taste buds will adjust.

 Here are some ways you can cut back on salt:

-- Try to find fresh and frozen poultry that hasn't been injected with a sodium solution.
+- Try to find fresh and frozen poultry that hasn't been injected with a salt solution.
 Check the fine print on the packaging and look for terms such as “broth”, “saline”, or “sodium solution.”
 Sodium levels in unseasoned fresh meats should be around 100 mg or less per 4-ounce serving.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.